A Simple Boosting Framework for Transshipment

-Our analysis is very simple and relies only on the well-known \emph{multiplicative weights framework}.
-Furthermore, to keep the paper completely self-contained, we provide a new (and arguably much simpler) analysis of multiplicative weights that leverages well-known optimization tools to bypass the ad-hoc calculations used in the standard analyses. (\Cref{sec:simple-mw-analysis})

-Ultimately, we hope that this paper will encourage an ongoing effort to simplify deep algorithmic results that use continuous optimization tools.
-Such an effort would potentially yield a dual benefit: it would both lower the barrier to entry for newcomers, as well as help practitioners combine the theoretical results with the many heuristics needed for an algorithm to perform in practice.
+\textbf{Potential impact.} Ultimately, we hope that this paper will encourage an ongoing effort to simplify deep algorithmic results that use continuous optimization tools.
+Such an effort would potentially yield a dual benefit: it would both lower the barrier to entry for newcomers by conceptually simplifying the current approaches, as well as help to transfer the modern theoretically-optimal algorithms into real-world state-of-the-art by allowing practitioners to independently combine the theoretical ideas with the many heuristics necessary for an algorithm to perform well in practice.

 \textbf{Organization of the paper.} We present a model-oblivious boosting framework for transshipment in \Cref{sec:boosting-framework} and apply it in \Cref{sec:applications} to simplify previous results.
-These application are loosely grouped by the method of computing the approximate dual solution: \Cref{sec:application-spanners-emulators} presents results when the approximate solution is computed on a spanner or emulator (i.e., on graphs that approximate the original metric). \Cref{sec:linear-cost-approximators} presents results that compute the dual solution via (aforementioned) linear cost approximators.
+These applications are loosely grouped by the method of computing the approximate dual solution: \Cref{sec:application-spanners-emulators} presents results when the approximate solution is computed on a spanner or emulator (i.e., on graphs that approximate the original metric). \Cref{sec:linear-cost-approximators} presents results that compute the dual solution via (aforementioned) linear cost approximators.
 Finally, \Cref{sec:simple-mw-analysis} gives a simple and self-contained analysis of multiplicative weights.